Top 4 Hotels in Sri Lanka for Food Lovers

 Choosing accommodation in Sri Lanka is crucial as the right hotel will provide you with much more than a place to rest.
 Many hotels in Sri Lanka go above and beyond in helping you make the most of every day.
 And every meal.
 From sleeping at historic tea estates to packed lunches for your adventures and on-site curry cooking classes, a Sri Lankan hotel can truly be a (culinary) experience in itself!

-Here are my top picks of Sri Lankan hotels for the food-focused traveler:
+Here are our top picks of Sri Lankan hotels for the food-focused traveler:

 The Kingsbury Colombo